-This process involves about 800 ed25519 signature verifications, potentially several Blake2 hashes, and two storage proof checks.
-This is very expensive to do on the Ethereum chain directly and so we intend to leverage Cairo VM again (or another ZK-proof mechanism) to perform these tasks verifiably.
+We anticipate that this process is very expensive to do on the Ethereum chain directly and so we intend to leverage Cairo VM again (or another ZK-proof mechanism) to perform these tasks verifiably.

-We need to maintain the list of relay chain validators on L1, and update accordingly when it changes with the GRANDPA finalization for it.
+We need to maintain the list of re-execution chain validators on L1, and update accordingly when it changes with the GRANDPA finalization for it.

 There are two operations involved with having an L2 block accepted on L1, one is re-executing the L2 chain using the L2 blocks generating STARK proofs for the state update on L1, and the other is acquiring proof of state finality and executing them in an offchain Cairo VM generating the STARK proof of proof of state finality.